- What We Do

 - Empowering Women and Girls

 - Working in Crises and Conflict

-- Promotes women’s leadership in agriculture.
+- Promoting women’s leadership in agriculture

-- Strengthens women’s access to financial and extension services.
+- Strengthening women’s access to financial services